f4exb/sdrangel/plugins/channeltx/modm17/readme.md

 <h4>C.6.2.4: Via identifier</h4>

-This is the "VIA" of APRS mesage.
+This is the "VIA" of APRS message.
 There is a choice between "WIDE2-2", "ARISS" or custom.

 <h4>C.6.2.5: Data payload</h4>